HSPBA: The Profile-Based Classification System

 Over 18,000 HSA members work as health science professionals in over seventy different professions.
 The work is complex, and it’s getting more so with each passing year.
 For many health science professionals, the previous classification system did not kept pace with the change in their work.

-Improvements in the new profile-based classification system will recognize advanced practice work and supervisory/leadership work in the same manner for every profession, resulting in a fair and equitable system for all health science professions.
+Improvements in the new profile-based classification system recognize advanced practice work and supervisory/leadership work in the same manner for every profession, resulting in a fair and equitable system for all health science professions.

 What’s Happened So Far?